royeradames/complete-guide-to-elasticsearch/mapping-and-analysis.md

 # Multi-field mappings

+Most commonly used for making field be search work by work (text) or exact matches(keyword).

 It may come as a surprise to you that a field may actually be mapped in multiple ways.

 For instance, a “text” field may be mapped as a “keyword” field at the same time.